dradya/C-Programming/README.md

 project5.c - program to calculate square, cube, square root and X^x using switch project6.c - program to display 1st n natural numbers using while project7.c -
-project8.c - program to find sum of first n natural numbers project9.c - program to display sum of squares of first n numbers project10.c - program to find product of first n natural numbers project11.c - program to find sum of digits of a number               (not working)
+project8.c - program to find sum of first n natural numbers using while project9.c - program to display sum of squares of first n numbers using while project10.c - program to find product of first n natural numbers using while project11.c - program to find sum of digits of a number and the reverse of the number using while